biocore/qiime/doc/scripts/summarize_taxa.rst

 		If present, OTUs having higher absolute abundance are trimmed.
 To remove OTUs that make up more than 5% of the total dataset you would pass 0.05. [default: None]
 	-u, `-`-upper_percentage
 		If present, OTUs having lower absolute abundance are trimmed.
 To remove the OTUs that makes up less than 45% of the total dataset you would pass 0.45. [default: None]
+	-t, `-`-transposed_output
+		If present, the output will be written transposed from the regular output.
+This is helpful in cases when you want to use Site Painter to visualize your data [default: False]
 	-o, `-`-output_dir
 		Path to the output directory